heckpsi-lab/sendcloud-sms/README.md

 # Sendcloud SMS
 ## Brief

 `sendcloud-sms` an unofficial support for developers to send SMS with SendCloud API in Ruby.
-The gem package the official Restful API to a better ruby-style methods.
+The gem packaged the official Restful API to a better ruby-style methods.

 ## Installation